 c.
 One disabled vehicle warning (posting) = 2 points

 d.
-One disabled vehicle abatement = 2 additional points
+One disabled vehicle tow = 2 points

 e.
-One housing case posting = 1 point
+One housing case posting = 2 points

-Upon accumulating 8 points during a 12-month period of time, a property owner shall receive a Chronic Offender Warning notification letter.
-If after receiving a Chronic Offender Letter the property is cited again, accruing 9 points or more, the property owner is subject to additional sanctions, such as referral to the Code Hearings Office, referral for Criminal Prosecution and criminal penalties, or other sanction as determined by the Director.
+2. Upon accumulating 6 points during a 12-month period, a property owner shall receive a Chronic Offender Warning notification letter.
+If, after receiving a Chronic Offender Letter, the property owner is cited again and accrues 8 points or more within 12 months, the property owner is subject to additional sanctions described below, as authorized in Title 29, Section 29.70.040.

-A property owner shall be considered a Chronic Offender and in violation of this Title until the accumulated point values on a property total 7 points or less during any 12-month period of time.
+3. A property owner shall be considered a Chronic Offender and in violation of Title 29 until the accumulated point values on a property total less than 6 points during any 12-month period.

 A Chronic Offender who meets the criteria set forth above may be subject to any or all of the following additional enforcement actions and sanctions:

 Fees may be assessed per occurrence, as defined in the Bureau of Development Services Enforcement Fee and Penalty Schedule.

 2. Summary Abatement: